 Dates of birth and death: 24th July 1897 – 2nd July 1937 (disappeared)

 Amelia Earhart is famous for her exploration in the world of aviation.
 She was the first woman to fly across the Atlantic solo and she achieved many other world records (including altitude and speed records).
 The second time she tried to fly around the world was the last anyone ever heard of her.
 Her plane went missing somewhere above Howland Island in the Pacific.
 No one has ever found her body or her plane.
+What happened to her remains an unsolved mystery.

 Dates of birth and death: c.
 1540 – 28th January 1596